abhirupchak/Computer-Science/Docker.md

 1. **Run a Container:**
    docker run [options] <image_name>
    Options:
-   - -d: Run the container in detached mode.
+      **Common Tags:**
-   - -p: Publish a container’s port to the host (e.g., -p 8080:80).
+          -p: Publish ports.
-   - --name: Assign a name to the container.
+          -v: Mount volumes.
-   - -v: Mount volumes from the host to the container.
+          -t and -i tags can be used in combination to interact directly with the container as if it were a terminal.
-   - -e: Set environment variables.
+          -e: Set environment variables.
-   - -i: Run the container in interactive mode.
+          -d: Run in detached mode.
-   - -t: Allocate a pseudo-TTY.
+          -a: Attach to the container's STDOUT.

-2. **Exec into a Running Container:** docker exec -it <container_name> /bin/bash
+3. **Exec into a Running Container:** docker exec -it <container_name> /bin/bash

-3. **List Running Containers:** docker ps
+4. **List Running Containers:** docker ps

-4. **Inspect a Container:**
+5. **Inspect a Container:**
    docker inspect <container_name>

-5. **Stop and Remove Containers:** docker stop <container_name>
+6. **Stop and Remove Containers:** docker stop <container_name>
    docker rm <container_name>

-6. **Remove an Image:**
+7. **Remove an Image:**
    docker rmi <image_name>

 ---